aahamed/SGL-DANN/SGL-DANN/README.md

 - functions.py: Contains the implementation of the gradient reversal layer

 ### Files from SGL
 - model_search_coop.py: Contains the differentiable model architectures.
-We integrate the DANN model by using a differentiable feature architecture
-based on DARTS but keep the lable classifier and domain classifier as fixed feedforward network similar to the baseline DANN implementation.
+We integrate the DANN model by using a differentiable architecture for the feature extractor based on DARTS but keep the label classifier and domain classifier as fixed feedforward architectures similar to the baseline DANN implementation.
 - architect_coop.py: Contains the code for architecture search.
-We make some minor updates here to take into account the different loss function
-used by DANN
+We make some minor updates here to take into account the different loss function used by DANN
 - utils.py: Contains utility functions.
 Mostly unchanged.
 - operations.py: Contains candidate operations for architecture search.
 Unchanged.